-During your appointment, Aaron Cooley, DDS or Brandon Cooley, DDS will conduct a thorough examination of your teeth, gums, throat, and jaws.
+During your appointment, our Cooley Smiles dentists will conduct a thorough examination of your teeth, gums, throat, and jaws.
 If we notice any abnormalities, we may order x-rays or perform further diagnostic procedures.
 Even if you take excellent care of your teeth and gums at home, there may be problems that you cannot see or feel.
 Like periodontal disease, many oral health problems do not become visible or cause pain until they progress to advanced stages.
 Regular appointments allow us to find early signs of disease when they are much more manageable.

 Professional cleanings also help us reduce your chances of developing cavities and oral diseases.
 During your cleaning, our hygienist will remove the plaque and tartar from your teeth.
 Plaque and tartar are the main culprits of tooth decay and gum disease.